Home >> Pilars of Yoga >> Upanishads

 Katha Upanishad (KYV)

-Consists of two chapters of three sections each.
-It recounts an ancient Rig Veda story about a father who brings death to his son to explain the teachings of spirituality.
+Consisting of two chapters of three sections each, Katha Upanishan recounts an ancient Rig Veda story about a father who brings death to his son to explain the teachings of spirituality.
 Some passages are common to both the Katha Upanishad and the Bhagavad Gita.
-A psychological construct employs the analogy of a chariot: the soul is the lord of that chariot, and the body; intuition is the chariot-driver; the mind, the reins; and the senses become the horses.
+An analogy of a chariot helps us to understand this better.
+The soul is the lord of that chariot, and the body; intuition is the chariot-driver; the mind, the reins; and the senses become the horses.
 Sensed objects are but pathways.
-Undisciplined minds will not reach their goals, but instead eternally reincarnate.
+Undisciplined minds will not reach their goals, but instead continue t reincarnate eternally.
 The wise and disciplined, it is said, will reach theirs, and become freed from the cycle of endless rebirth.

 Mundaka Upanishad (AV)

-The Mundaka Upanishad has three chapters, consisting of two sections.
-Mundaka derives from the root mund (to shave), because those who comprehend are "shaved"liberatedfrom dull ignorance.
+The Mundaka Upanishad has three chapters and consisting of two sections.
+Mundaka derives from the root mund (to shave), because those who comprehend are “shaved” liberated from dull ignorance.
 It postulates that the distinction between high knowledge of the Supreme Brahman and low knowledge of the empirical world is contained within the six Vedanga: phonetics, ritual, grammar, definition, metrics and astrology.
-It is by this wisdom, and not the 'unsafe boats' of sacrifice or worship, that one reaches the Brahman.
-This Upanishad warns against "the ignorance of learned thinking," and of maintaining blind delusions.
+It is by this wisdom, and not the ‘unsafe boats’ of sacrifice or worship, that one reaches the Brahman.
+This Upanishad warns against “the ignorance of learned thinking,” and of maintaining blind delusions.
 Only an ascetic sanyasi who retains nothing will gain all.

 Taittiriya Upanishad (KYV)